 Partial mastectomy (sometimes called lumpectomy) is a breast-conserving operation in which the surgeon removes the tumour together with some of the healthy breast tissue surrounding it.

 Are pregnant and should avoid radiation, or have multiple breast tumours.

-A partial mastectomy is done under general anesthesia, and usually takes one to two hours.
-Small metallic clips may be placed inside the breast to mark the area for the radiotherapist to treat afterwards.
-At the same time as the breast tissue is removed, lymph nodes are often removed and examined, usually by sentinel node biopsy incorporating a separate small incision under the arm.
+A partial mastectomy surgery is done under general anaesthesia, and usually takes one to two hours.
+At the same time as the breast tissue is removed, lymph nodes are often removed, usually by sentinel node biopsy incorporating a separate small incision under the arm.

 You will probably stay one or two nights in hospital.